lkachury/airbnb_final_project/README.md

 **How did you select the model, and why?
 What roadblocks did you encounter and how did you solve them?**

-**Random Forest Regression:**  This model selects the popular answer out of a series of potential options.
-We will use this model for determining the most popular borough(s) and most frequent rental room type.
+**Random Forest Regression:**  We chose this regression model for the correlation analyses between; price and neighborhood, price and room type, and price and borough.
+The random forest regression uses multiple input variables to determine the target variable.

-**Linear Regression:** We selected this model to help us answer the correlation analysis questions and to determine if the amount of short-term rentals increases or decreases with the 30-day rental policy.
+**Linear Regression:** We chose this regression model for the correlation analyses between; price and number of reviews, and price and last reviewed date.
+This model will use one input variable in order to determine the target variable.

+## Roadblocks
+We have not identified any roadblocks at this time.
+However we anticipate running into potential roadblocks as we perform the supervised machine learning.

+## Correlation analysis
+    between price and room type
+        Target Variable: Price
+        Input Variables: Room Type, borough, number of listings between price and borough
+        Target Variable: Price
+        Input Variables: borough, number of listings
+    between price and neighborhood
+        Target Variable: Price
+        Input Variables: neighborhood, number of listings
+    between price and number of reviews
+        Target Variable: Price
+        Input Variables: number_of_reviews
+    between price and last reviewed date
+        Target Variable: Price
+        Input Variables: last_reviewed_date

 ## Database